 902 E. Broadway Blvd.

-While Welcome Diner features a different playlist every Sunday from different Tucson culinary figures, their main playlist features an eclectic selection of artists ranging from jazzy hip hop instrumental group BadBadNotGood to the psychedelic rock of Rodríguez.
+While Welcome Diner features a different playlist every Sunday, their main playlist features an eclectic selection of artists ranging from jazzy hip hop instrumental group BadBadNotGood to the psychedelic rock of Rodríguez.

 For more information, visit welcomediner.net.